Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

 **Second phase:**

 1. **Knowledge Base Querying**.
 During runtime, the Knowledge AI system can query the knowledge base to provide accurate and contextually appropriate responses to user queries.
 2. **Knowledge-based AI Agents Building**.
-AI Agents utilize the knowledge stored in the Knowledge Base to engage in more sophisticated and intelligent conversations with users.
+AI Agents utilize the Knowledge Stored in the Knowledge Base to engage in more sophisticated and intelligent conversations with users.
 These agents can provide context-aware responses based on the information extracted from the uploaded files.

 ### Knowledge AI Management